 I’ve been doing freelancing for quite some time at this point.
-I’m the founder of the successful entertainment web site, Rogues Portal, and I was previously the Managing Editor of Talking Comics for over four years.
+I founded the entertainment website, Rogues Portal (now Geek-d Out), and I was previously the Managing Editor of Talking Comics for over four years.
 I’ve also run and/or been a part of several successful Kickstarter campaigns such as Toronto Comics Anthology (Vol. 4 & 5), The Secret Loves of Geek Girls, The BLOCKED Anthology, and Wayward Sisters.
 So I’ve been on both sides of things when it comes to Kickstarters and indie comics.

 That being said, you’d be surprised at the number of people who don’t really know how to send an email to members of the press.
 They don’t really know how to market their book and make it appealing to people who want to potentially take a chance on what it is they’re doing.